halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

    0x00000000000011aa <+80>:    call   rdx
 ```

-This is conceptually similar to the way function pointers work in standard C. Observe the call to `fptr` is also a call to a register, RDX:
+This is conceptually similar to the way function pointers work in standard C. Observe that the call to `fptr` is also a call to a register, RDX:

 ```
 $ cat fptr.c